 Cinnamon bark or quills as few call it is the whole natural form of cinnamon.

-There are different types of Cinnamon barks used for cooking purposes.
-Having the knowledge of the type of cinnamon that you can choose from will change the flavour game for you.
+Apart from the popularly used ground cinnamon and cinnamon stick, there are different kinds of cinnamon barks used for cooking purposes.
+Having the knowledge of the different cinnamon types that you can choose from will change the flavour game for you.

 Each cinnamon variety depends on the cinnamon tree it comes from.

-The 4 most common types of Cinnamon are
+The 4 most common types of cinnamon found in the market are

 - Saigon, and